 Continue adding all seven 1×8 pieces to the planter stand frame.

 5. Attach base pieces to bottom of vertical planter stand

 Add the 12″ 2×2 pieces perpendicularly to the base of the vertical planter using 2 1/2″ Kreg screws.
 Make sure it’s centered too!

 Finally, add the second 13″ 2×2 piece to the planter stand frame under the last 1×8 piece.

-6. Add the Wall Planter Hooks to Vertical Planter DIY
+6. Add the Wall Planter Hooks to the DIY wood plant stand

 Attach the wall planter hooks to your vertical planter stand.
 First, drill pilot holes, then attach with the screws that were provided with the hooks.
 I attached mine every other board and centered.

 Time to add your flower pots and beautiful flowers!
 I just love the end result!